 Our DMT310 portfolio includes two families, one in-licensed and one owned by Dermata.
 The in-licensed family includes patents and patent applications in-licensed from Villani, Inc. related to therapeutic compositions and methods for treating skin conditions.
 The in-licensed portfolio consists of one pending non-provisional U.S. patent application, two granted U.S. patents, and granted foreign patents in Australia, Brazil, Canada, France, Germany, Ireland, Italy, Mexico, Russia, Singapore, South Korea, Spain, Switzerland and the United Kingdom.
 Additionally, the issued foreign patent in Japan, has lapsed and is no longer in force or valid.
 These patents are expected to expire between 2022 and 2023, absent any patent term adjustments or extensions.
 Based on the anticipated timing of any potential FDA approval of DMT310 for acne, the patents that expire in 2022 and 2023 are not material to our business, as we do not expect these patents to provide any protection for our product candidates.
 We expect our intellectual property portfolio to be protected by any potential NCE exclusivity for DMT310 and our other product candidates, the maintaining of our exclusive supply agreement for our raw material requirements, and our continued efforts to protect our proprietary information.
-We also have an additional Dermata owned PCT application related to DMT310.
-This PCT application refers to specific attributes of the DMT310 API and drug product as well as treatment related attributes for the treatment of acne based on the data received prior to its filing.
+We also have an additional Dermata owned family related to DMT310, with applications pending in the U.S., Australia, and Canada.
+This family refers to specific attributes of the DMT310 API and drug product as well as treatment related attributes for the treatment of acne based on the data received prior to its filing.
 Patents in this patent family, if granted, are expected to expire in 2039, absent any patent term adjustments or extensions.

 Our DMT410 portfolio includes two families owned by Dermata.
-The first family consists of one pending non-provisional U.S. patent application and six pending foreign patent applications in Australia, China, the European Patent Office, Japan, and South Korea.
+The first family consists of one pending non-provisional U.S. patent application and six pending foreign patent applications in Australia, Canada, China, the European Patent Office, Japan, and South Korea.
 These patent applications relate to compositions for the treatment of skin diseases using our proprietary sponge powder in combination with multiple types of botulinum toxin for both medical and aesthetic skin conditions and diseases.
 Patents in this patent family, if granted, are expected to expire in 2039, absent any patent term adjustments or extensions.
-The second family is related to certain of our clinical methods related to sponge powder and botulinum toxin.
-This patent application, if pursued as a non-provisional application and ultimately granted, is expected to expire in 2041, absent any patent term adjustments or extensions.
+The second family is related to criain of our clinical methods related to sponge powder and botulinum toxin.
+This second family consists of a US non-provisional application and a PCT application.
+Patents in this patent family, if granted are expected to expire in 2041, absent any patent term adjustments or extensions.

 Our DMT400 portfolio includes two families owned by Dermata.
-The first family consists of a pending PCT application covering our sponge powder in combination with many approved and development stage monoclonal antibodies for the treatment of skin diseases.
+The first family consists of pending applications in the U.S., Canada, and Japan covering our sponge powder in combination with many approved and development stage monoclonal antibodies for the treatment of skin diseases.
 Patents in this patent family, if granted, are expected to expire in 2039, absent any patent term adjustments or extensions.
-The second family consists of a pending PCT application covering compositions for the treatment of conditions by dermal fillers in combination with our proprietary sponge powder.
+The second family consists of a pending applications in the U.S., Australia, Japan, and South Korea, covering compositions for the treatment of conditions by dermal fillers in combination with our proprietary sponge powder.
 Patents in this patent family, if granted, are expected to expire in 2040, absent any patent term adjustments or extensions.